 Authentic Banarasi sarees from Varanasi exhibit specific characteristics:

-- Kadhua technique: Intricate threadwork creating raised patterns
+- Kadhua technique: Intricate threadwork creating raised patterns where motifs appear to float on the fabric surface

-- Tanchoi weaving: Satin-like finish with weft-patterned designs
+- Tanchoi weaving: Satin-like finish with weft-patterned designs that create subtle color variations

-- Jangla patterns: Dense, all-over floral motifs
+- Jangla patterns: Dense, all-over floral motifs that cover the entire saree like a blooming garden

 Documentation Matters